Alavandar murder case: Investigation and trial

 The Police investigation into Alavandar's murder revealed the circumstances leading to his death.
 Alavandar belonged to the Komati Chetti community.
 In 1952, he was about 40–45 years of age and married with two children.
 Besides his pen shop at Parry's Corner, Chennai, Alavandar was a saree salesman.
 He was romantically involved with many women.
 One of them was Devaki Menon from Kerala.
 In 1951, Devaki broke off her relationship with Alavandar and married Prabhakar Menon.
 But Alavandar continued to harass her.
 To stop Alavandar, Devaki and Prabhakar decided to murder Alavandar.
 Devaki called Alavandar to her house at the cemetery road on 28 August 1952.
 There the couple murdered Alavandar, cut his head off and buried it at Royapuram beach in Chennai.
 They put the body in a trunk and left it in the Indo-Ceylon Express.
 Then they left Chennai for Bombay.

 The couple was arrested in Bombay and brought to Chennai for trial.
 The trial caused a sensation and large crowds thronged the hearings.
 Lawyer B. T. Sundararajan, appearing for the defense, argued that it was a homicide and not murder as there had been "grave provocation".
 The jury found the defendants Devaki and Prabhakar guilty.
 On 13 August 1953, Justice A. S. Panchapakesa Iyer awarded a seven-year rigorous imprisonment sentence to Prabhakar for culpable homicide and sentenced Devaki to three years in prison.

 Impact

-Prabhakara Menon and Devaki, eventually, served their sentences in jail and afterwards, moved to Kerala where they set up a tea shop and over the years they prospered and built a hotel in a big town in Kerala.
+Prabhakara Menon and Devaki, eventually, served their sentences in jail and afterwards, moved to Kerala where they set up a tea shop and over the years they prospered and built a hotel Devaprabha in Palakkad, Kerala.

 The judge who handed down the comparatively mild sentence has often been accused of being sympathetic to the accused.
 This sensational case was considered an important one in the Indian forensics field and finds mention in medical textbooks.
 It was dramatised in Doordarshan.